hadley/adv-r/dsl.md

 }
 ```

-With this in hand, we can create our `p()` function.
+We can now create our `p()` function.
 There's one new function here: `html_attributes()`.
 This takes a list of name-value pairs and creates the correct html attributes specification from them.
-It's a little complicated, not that important and doesn't introduce any important new ideas, so I won't discuss it here, but it's described at the end of the chapter.
+It's a little complicated (to deal with some idiosyncracies of html that I haven't mentioned), not that important and doesn't introduce any  new ideas, so I won't discuss it here, but it's included at the end of the chapter.

 ```r
 p <- function(...) {